struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

+To make the evaluation metric value in the range of $[0,1]$, we normalize \textit{goodness-of-fit} by dividing $r^2$ where $r$ is number of groups/roles.
+For more details about \textit{goodness-of-fit indices}, please refer to~\citep{wasserman1994social}.

+\textbf{Results}.
 The NMI values for node clustering on networks with labels are shown in Table~\ref{tb:air} and the normalized \textit{goodness-of-fit} values for networks without labels are shown in Fig.~\ref{fig:gof}.
+Note that random walk and neighbor based embedding methods, including DeepWalk, LINE, \textit{node2vec}, EP and \textit{graph2gauss}, aim at capturing local structural information and so are incapable of preserving structural roles.
+Hence, for simplicity, we will not compare them to these role preserving methods on networks without clustering labels.

 From these results, some conclusions can be drawn: \begin{itemize} \item For both types of networks with and without clustering labels, \textit{struc2gauss} outperforms all other methods in different evaluation metrics.
 It indicates the effectiveness of \textit{struc2gauss} in capturing the global structural information. \item Comparing \textit{struc2gauss} with diagonal and spherical covariances, it can be observed that spherical covariance can achieve better performance in node clustering.
-This finding is similar to the results of word embedding in~\cite{vilnis2014word}. \item For baselines, \textit{struc2vec} can capture the structural information to some extent since its performance is much better than DeepWalk and \textit{node2vec} while both of them fail in capturing the global structural information for node clustering. \end{itemize} Note that among the four different combinations of strategies, \textit{struc2gauss} using KL divergence with spherical covariance performs best on all networks.
-In following sections, we only test the combination of KL divergence and spherical covariance in \textit{struc2gauss} if not explicitly stated otherwise.
+This finding is similar to the results of word embedding in~\citep{vilnis2014word}.
+A possible explanation could be: spherical covariance requires the diagonal elements to be the same which limits the representation power of covariance matrices but on the contrast enhance the representation power of the learned means.
+Since we only use means to represent nodes, the method with spherical covariance matrix could learn more relaxed means which leads to better performance. \item For baselines, \textit{struc2vec}, GraphWave and DRNE can capture the structural role information to some extent since their performance is better than these random walk based methods, i.e., DeepWalk and \textit{node2vec}, and neighbor-based method, i.e., EP and \textit{graph2gauss}, while all of them fail in capturing the global structural information for node clustering. \end{itemize}